kottster/kottster/docs/ui/table-page-component.md

 The `TablePage` component displays a dynamic table for viewing and managing data from a database table.
 It includes features like search, sorting, filtering, and a form for inserting or updating records.

-The component is tightly connected to the [`defineTableController`](../table/configuration/api.md) settings, which manage both API interactions and table behavior.
-If you want extra control over **how the main table looks or works on the client side**, you need to use the `TablePage` component.
+The component is tightly connected to the [`table page configuration`](../table/configuration/api.md) and backend API.
+You need to modify the `TablePage` component if you want extra control over **how the main table looks or works on the client side**.

 ## Basic usage